nmaarse/ValheimInAzure/README.md

 run the valheimResources.ps1 file from your powershell commandline with admin rights.

 # Play
-Start Valheim and start playing your server name is shown in the console.
+Start Valheim and start playing.
+Your server name is shown in the console.
 A new world was created during startup of the server.

 # Load an already created world
 The console output also provides instructions how to load your own already created world.